OpenIntroStat/oilabs-jamovi/README.md

 8. [Simple linear regression](http://openintrostat.github.io/oilabs-jamovi/08_simple_regression/simple_regression.html)
 9. [Multiple linear regression](http://openintrostat.github.io/oilabs-jamovi/09_multiple_regression/multiple_regression.html)

+## Source code for labs

+We currently support our source files in the RMarkdown (.Rmd) format, which can be output into html format (though output to pdf is also possible).
+The source files are processed using the [knitr](http://yihui.name/knitr/) package in R, and are easiest to use in [RStudio](https://www.rstudio.com/products/rstudio/download/).

 ## Feedback / collaboration

 Your feedback is most welcomed!
 If you have suggestions for minor updates (fixing typos, etc.) please do not hesitate to issue a pull request.
 If you have ideas for major revamp of a lab (replacing outdated code with modern version, overhaul in pedagogy, etc.) please create an issue so to start the conversation.

+It is our hope that these materials are useful for instructors and students of statistics.
+If you end up developing some interesting variants of these labs or creating new ones, please let us know!

+## Code of Conduct

+Please note that the openintro-jamovi project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 * * *